What is a cervical MRI scan?

 - a lodged bullet or piece of shrapnel

 - a cochlear implant

-You may not be able to have a cervical spine MRI if you have metal in your body.
-If you cannot have a cervical spine MRI, your doctor may order a bone scan or X-rays instead.
+You may not be able to have a cervical spine MRI if you have metal in your body or you’re pregnant.
+Your doctor may order a bone scan, CT scan, or additional X-rays instead.

 Once the images are produced, they’ll be given to a radiologist.
 A radiologist is someone who specializes in interpreting MRI scans.
 The radiologist will then give the results to your doctor, who will go over them with you and explain what they mean.
 Depending on the results, your doctor may either recommend more tests or discuss next steps if they have a diagnosis.